High Performers' Programme

 High performing students engaged in the programme will also receive high quality careers advice, which will ensure they are well-informed regarding their next steps as they progress through Blenheim into Sixth Form.

-If you have any questions regarding our High Performers' Programme please contact the Deputy Headteacher: Raising Standards, Miss S. Mooneegan.
+If you have any questions regarding our High Performers' Programme please contact the Assistant Headteacher: Inclusion and DSL, Mr. B. Cole.

 Years 8, 9 10 and 11